midzer/beerbase/content/breweries/rahr-and-sons-brewing-company/rahrs-oktoberfest.md

 srm: 0
 upc: 0
 ---
-O'zapft is!"
-The cry of happy beer drinkers at the start of the Munich Oktoberfest
+\O'zapft is!\" The cry of happy beer drinkers at the start of the Munich Oktoberfest